Port Washington, Wisconsin: Economy

 Port Washington's early economy was heavily based on harvesting and shipping raw materials from natural resources, including lumber, fish, fur, wheat and rye, and beginning in the 1870s, dairy farming played an increasingly important role in the Town of Port Washington's economy with creameries and cheese factories in rural hamlets like Knellsville.
 By the mid-20th century, dairy farming accounted for 80% of agriculture in the Port Washington area.

 In the 1880s and 1890s, Port Washington became increasingly industrial, with the Wisconsin Chair Company being the largest employer.
 In the 20th century, other manufacturers in the community included Allen Edmonds, Bolens Corporation, Koering Co., Simplicity Manufacturing Company, and Trak International.
 While Allen Edmonds continues to manufacture high-end shoes in the city, many of the other manufacturers closed or were purchased by larger companies between the 1970s and 2000s.
 In 2001, MTD Products acquired the Bolens Corporation.
 In 2004, Briggs & Stratton purchased Simplicity Manufacturing and closed the Port Washington plant in October 2008.
 As of 2015, manufacturing accounted for approximately 25% of Port Washington's jobs, a significant decrease from the early 20th century when the Wisconsin Chair Company alone accounted for 50% of the city's jobs.

 In the early 21st century, public administration plays a significant role in Port Washington's economy, accounting for approximately 20% of jobs.
 Port Washington is the Ozaukee County seat, and the county government is the largest employer in the city.
 The Port Washington city administration is also a major employer.

 Culture

 Events

 Port Washington hosts many annual events tied to the community's maritime heritage.
 Each year on January 1, the city is the site of a polar bear plunge in which over 100 people jump into Lake Michigan.
 Fish Day, billed as the "world's largest one-day outdoor fish fry," has been held annually since 1964 on the third Saturday in July.
 Hosted by several area philanthropic organizations, the event is a charity fundraiser.
-In the summer, the city also hosts a Maritime Heritage festival, as well as several yacht races and sport fishing competitions, one of which is part of the festival hosted by the area Lions Club.
+In the summer, Port Washington hosts a Festival of the Arts, as well as several yacht races and sport fishing competitions, one of which is part of the festival hosted by the area Lions Club.

 The city also hosts public celebrations for Independence Day, Labor Day, Halloween, and Christmas.